abdullahyildiz52/abdullahyildiz52/README.md

 ## 💼 Career
 - **PGI Houseware Company**
-  - I worked as a QA Tester.
+  - I working as a QA Tester.
   - Conducted manual and automated tests for the company's website.
   - Collaborated remotely with the development team.